EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/08-truenas.md

 [TrueNAS Core](https://www.truenas.com/) is a FreeBSD distribution that is custom built to serve the role of a NAS appliance and can do all the things listed above.
-By creating a a TrueNAS VM on Proxmox, you can dedicate all of your storage devices (except the proxmox boot device) to the TrueNAS VM, and then re-mount those disks back on Proxmox over NFS, available to use as a storage pool for other VMs on
+By creating a TrueNAS VM on Proxmox, you can dedicate all of your storage devices (except the proxmox boot device) to the TrueNAS VM, and then re-mount those disks back on Proxmox over NFS, available to use as a storage pool for other VMs on